MaryQuiroz/isdi-bootcamp-202402/staff/mary-quiroz/project/doc/README.md

 ### Use Cases

-- add cat (provide the option to add at least one cat, with basic details such as name, color, breed  and age)
+- add cat (provide the option to add at least one cat, with basic details such as name, color, breed  and birthdate )
 - edit cat (change information)
 - remove cat
 - list cats